sangupta/bedrock/README.md

 ## License

-Apache License Version 2.0.
-Copyright (c) 2019, Sandeep Gupta.
+MIT License.
+Copyright (c) 2022, Sandeep Gupta.

 <!-- Do not add any visible content below this line -->